saucisson/lua-hotswap/README.md

 -------------

 This module makes use of `package.searchers`, available from Lua 5.2.
-If you are running under Lua 5.1 or LuaJIT, please `require "compat52"` before requiring `hotswap`.
+If you are running under Lua 5.1 or LuaJIT, a fake `package.searchers` will be automatically created.

 Benchmarks
 ----------